The installation described here is performed on the Ubuntu distribution

 The generated directory "IX_" contains all installation files.

 Copy the package for your Intrexx version into the home directory /home/intrexx

 on the Linux server.

 3.3.
 Create installation directory

-Before performing the installation, create the Intrexx target directory
+Before performing the installation, create the Intrexx target directory, which

-that the "intrexx" user has all permissions for (e.g. /opt/applications/intrexx).
+the "intrexx" user has all permissions for (e.g. /opt/intrexx), using the

 The permissions are modified with the following command.
 The "intrexx" user